aseye-17/11013361_DCIT205/README.md

-STUDENT ID 11134121
+STUDENT ID: 11013361
-NAME: BOAFO OPPONG SAMUEL
+NAME: Fulbert Aseye Kemeh
 # A brief introduction about my computer science

 We're excited to share the latest updates on My Computer Science, your primary resource for all things related to computer science.
 Our team has worked diligently to enhance your browsing experience and provide more valuable content.
 The new website introduces several features that were not present in the previous version.